dvcoders/15fa-intro-web/workshop/README.md

     "event_id": "98f9b8df-e1c6-40a3-ab39-a99e88e87a49"
 }
 ```
-*The client makes a POST request with the data of ^.
-The server validates the request body, then takes the student_id that from that request and do a lookup in the database.
-The server fails to find any data with that student_id, then the server save the user to the database and return what have been saved to the client with the status of OK.*
+*The client makes a POST request with data in request body.
+The server validates the request body, then takes the student_id from the request body and do an user lookup in the database.
+The server fails to find any data with that student_id, then the server converts the data in request body into an user object, then save it into to the database.
+Once it is successfully saved, the server return the user object that has been saved to the client.*

 **GET /user?student_id={student_id}** - *Get the infomation of the user with the student_id of {student_id}*